mohammadsj2/fair_hierarchical_clustering/README.md

 # My Paper Title

-This repository is the official implementation of [Fair Hierarchical Clustering](https://arxiv.org/abs/2006.10221).
+This repository is for the working implementation of the algorithms in "Generalized Reductions: Making any Hierarchical Clustering Fair and Balanced with Low Cost"

-Author: Y. Wang

-Email: yuyanw@andrew.cmu.edu

 ## Requirements